-Model View Controller is defined as an architectural software pattern used for executing user interface on computers which was introduced in 1970s.
-It separates given software into three parts which means that controlled logic and domain model are decoupled from user interface which allows the testing and maintenance go easier.
+Model View Controller is defined as an architectural software pattern used for executing user interface on computers which was introduced in the 1970s.
+It separates given software into three parts which means that controlled logic and domain model are decoupled from the user interface which allows the testing and maintenance go easier.

 MVC pattern splits an application basically into three parts.
 They are;

 • Model: A model depicts the set of classes that further describes the business logic i.e. data model.
 It delineates the rules for business data which can be manipulated and changed further.

 • View: The View depicts the User Interface modules like jQuery, CSS, HTML, etc. View only displays the data that is obtained from the controller as an outcome.

 • Controller: The Controller processes the incoming requests.
 The controller receives the input from the user via the View; further, it processes the data with the help of Model and then sends it back to View as a result.
 Characteristically, it acts as a manager between Model and View.

 Presently, this pattern is in common use by popular frameworks like,

 • Ruby on Rails

 • Apple iOS development.